defrex/django-after-response/README.md

 daemons and task queues.

 After Response is a simple alternative.
-It will execute code after the request is complete, but do it in the current process and thread.
+It will execute code after the request is complete, without the need for additional daemons or task queues.

 ### Usage